-Persons Who Display Symptoms of COVID-19 with No Known Exposure
+Persons Who Display Symptoms of COVID - 19 with No Known Exposure

-- Self-isolate, test and mask as soon as possible. - If test result is negative but county worker is still symptomatic, continue self-isolation and retest in 1-2 days if initially testing negative with an antigen test, particularly if tested during the first 1-2 days of symptoms.
+- Self-isolate, test and mask as soon as possible. - If test result is negative but you are still symptomatic, continue self-isolation and retest in 1-2 days if initially testing negative with an antigen test, particularly if tested during the first 1-2 days of symptoms.